 University of Arkansas-Fort Smith is located in the suburban setting of Fort Smith, Arkansas.

-If you want to see University of Arkansas-Fort Smith for yourself, plan a visit.
+If you want to see University of Arkansas-Fort Smith for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 540 to Fort Smith, or book a flight to the nearest airport, Fort Smith Regional.

 You can also take a virtual campus tour to get a sense of what University of Arkansas-Fort Smith and Fort Smith are like without leaving home.